 All the pieces were in place, but the clock was ticking.
 In those urgent days as the pandemic devastated Seattle and then New York, Gillette worked feverishly to deliver the respirator battery packs as quickly as possible to the medical workers facing the prospect of a rapidly spreading virus.

 He laser cut ABS backplates and 3D printed his own clips.
-When the SendCutSend stainless steel battery cage pieces arrived, he began assembling the entire battery pack into its final form.
+When the SendCutSend laser cut stainless steel battery cage pieces arrived, he began assembling the entire battery pack into its final form.

-“I ordered hundreds and hundreds of parts from SendCutSend, and they got them to me as fast as possible,” said Gillette.
+“I ordered hundreds of thousands of parts from SendCutSend, and they got them to me as fast as possible,” said Gillette.